OpenScienceMOOC/site/_includes/about.md

 # About us

+Welcome to the Open Science MOOC!
+Here you can find out a little more about us, what we are doing, and why.

-This project is carried out solely by volunteer work.
-We are very happy that within short time, more than 100 volunteers have signed up to support us.
-If you want to be one of them, just add your name to the [list](https://docs.google.com/spreadsheets/d/1FEbnxBkmIQFDEViTgZDn0AJ0MSK6eDSBEgZuCkW_B5s/edit?usp=drive_web) and join our slack channel [Sign up for slack Open Science MOOC](https://openmooc-ers-slackin.herokuapp.com/).
+This project is carried out mostly by volunteer work.
+If you would like to contribute, please join our slack channel [Sign up for slack Open Science MOOC](https://openmooc-ers-slackin.herokuapp.com/) or join our [GitHub project page](https://github.com/OpenScienceMOOC).

-Moreover, there are 14 people forming the Steering Committee for this MOOC- [here you can find some information about us](https://opensciencemooc.github.io/site/People/#steering).
+There are 14 people forming the [Steering Committee](https://opensciencemooc.github.io/site/People/#steering) for this project, as well as a core [Production Team](https://opensciencemooc.github.io/site/People/#production) which is [open to anyone to join](https://github.com/OpenScienceMOOC/site#how-to-add-a-person-to-be-listedrendered-on-the-website).

 ## Rationale